The FHA Streamline Refinance : 3 Ways To Reach More U.S. Households

 - Verifying an applicant's credit scores to make sure FICOs are 640 or higher

-These overlay hurdles aren't high, necessarily, but they manage to stymie loads of otherwise-qualified FHA Streamline Refinance applicants; people that have never been late on a payment who want some payment relief; people who meet the FHA's standards but don't meet their lender's standards.
+The hurdles aren't high, necessarily, but they still manage to stymie loads of otherwise-qualified FHA Streamline Refinance applicants; homeowners who have never been late on a payment and are in want of payment relief; homeowners who meet the FHA's standards but don't meet their lender's standards.

-If the FHA would absolve lenders of certain risks associated with underwriting FHA Streamline Refinances, many more Americans would be streamline-eligible.
-Until then, the FHA Streamline Refinance will be a limited-access program.
+Therefore, if the Federal Housing Administration would absolve the nation's lenders of certain risks associated with underwriting FHA Streamline Refinances, we would expect many more Americans would be streamline-eligible -- maybe millions.

 Allow Homeowners To Finance Tax And Insurance Escrows

-This helps to explain why zero-closing cost FHA Streamline Refinances are so common.
+This partially explains why zero-closing cost FHA Streamline Refinances are so common.

-With a zero-closing cost FHA Streamline Refinance, the mortgage lender pays all loan closing costs on behalf of the homeowner, which reduces the amount of cash that the homeowner needs to bring to closing.
-The credit can't always cover tax and insurance escrows, though, and in states with high real estate taxes, depending on the time of year, prepaid items can run $9,000 or more.
+With a zero-closing cost FHA Streamline Refinance, the mortgage lender pays all loan closing costs on behalf of the homeowner, which reduces the amount of cash which a homeowner brings to closing.
+Unfortunately, the lender credit can rarely covers everything -- and this is where the program can be improved.

-If the FHA changed its FHA Streamline Refinance guidelines to allow "adding escrows to the loan balance", more FHA-backed homeowners would be eligible to use the FHA Streamline Refinance program.
+If the FHA changed its FHA Streamline Refinance guidelines to allow "adding escrows to the loan balance", more FHA-backed homeowners would be eligible to use the program.

 Waive Certain Net Tangible Benefit Requirements

-The FHA Streamline Refinance is designed to help FHA-backed homeowners save money, but the FHA wants to protect against frivolous refinancing.
-As such, one of the FHA Streamline Refinance requirements is that homeowners must realize a benefit via the refinance.
+The FHA Streamline Refinance is designed to help FHA-backed homeowners save money, but the FHA also wants to protect against frivolous refinancing.
+As such, one of the FHA Streamline Refinance requirements is that homeowners must realize some "benefit" via the refinance.

-In general, the FHA wants every refinancing homeowner save at least 5% on their monthly mortgage payment.
+In general, the FHA wants every refinancing homeowner save at 5% or more on their monthly principal + interest mortgage payment.

 The FHA calls this 5% savings requirement a "Net Tangible Benefit".
-The 5% is calculated by adding your current (principal + interest) to your current monthly mortgage insurance payment and then comparing that figure to the same three inputs on your new mortgage.
+The 5% is calculated by adding your current (principal + interest) to your current monthly mortgage insurance premium (MIP), then comparing that figure to the same three inputs on a new mortgage.

-If the new mortgage payment isn't at least 5% less than the current one, there's no refinance allowed.
+If the new mortgage payment isn't at least 5% less than the current one, no refinance is allowed.

-If the FHA reclassified its Net Tangible Benefit to include "Reduce Loan Term" and "Convert To A Fixed Rate Mortgage", more FHA-insured homeowners would be eligible for, and would use, the FHA Streamline Refinance Program.
+To help more homeowners, the FHA could reclassify its Net Tangible Benefit to include "Reduce Loan Term" and "Convert To A Fixed Rate Mortgage".
+This would render more FHA-insured homeowners eligible for the FHA Streamline Refinance Program.